PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 > ```
 > {: .source}
 >
-> The command is passed through `bash -c` so that `$FOAM_TUTORIALS` and `$PWD` are expanded inside the container.
-Singularity makes the host working directory available inside the container at the same path, so the copied `periodicPlaneChannel` directory appears in the directory from which the command was run.
+> The commands are passed through `bash -c` so that `$FOAM_TUTORIALS` and `$PWD` are expanded inside the container.
+Singularity normally makes the host current working directory available inside the container at the same path, so the copied `periodicPlaneChannel` directory appears in the directory from which the command was run.
 {: .solution}

-Now update the default settings of the OpenFOAM tutorial to preferred settings for this tutorial.
-This is done by the `update-settings.sh` script.
+Now update the default OpenFOAM dictionaries and the Slurm job script to the settings used in this episode:

 ```bash
 $ ./update-settings.sh